Frackher/extract-sqli/README.md

 # extract-sqli

-> For forensics purposes, allow you to extract infos and present them, stored in SQLite DataBases
+> For forensics and reports purposes, allow you to extract infos and present them, stored in SQLite DataBases

 **👨‍🔬 Inspired by:**